natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-08-outdoor-bookcases-in-bonn-germany.md

 description: In this post, Daniel Hamermesh reflects on the unique forms of community trust observed in Germany compared to the United States, particularly regarding public sharing initiatives like outdoor lending libraries.
 emoji: 📚
 tags:
-  - 📖 libraries
-  - 🎥 trust
+  - 🌍 Culture
-  - 🌍 culture
+  - 🌍 Society
+  - 🇺🇸 United States
+  - 📖 Books
 haiku: |
   Books shared in the park,
   Trust blossoms in open air,